 An audience of listeners is a powerful thing.
-Our research shows that people are more engaged and attentive when listening on Spotify compared to other forms of media — both to the music and podcasts they’re streaming, and the ads they hear.
-A recent survey found that consumer receptivity to ads on music streaming services and podcasts both increased last year.1
+Our Sonic Science research shows that people are more engaged and attentive when listening on Spotify compared to other forms of media — both to the music and podcasts they’re streaming, and the ads they hear.
+A recent Kantar study found that consumer receptivity to ads on music streaming services and podcasts both increased last year.1

 For years, we’ve known that attention and engagement on Spotify is great for advertisers, especially when it comes to objectives like awareness, consideration, and purchase intent.
 But what about conversion?
 The barrier, of course, is that audio is typically a one-way street: Creators create, and listeners listen.
 And those listeners tune in across a variety of moments, many of which we know to be screenless.
 Let’s say a listener hears a compelling podcast ad while they’re running on the treadmill or making lunch, for example.
 It’s not necessarily easy to remember the promo code or URL you just heard, and it’s likely not convenient to stop what you’re doing to type all of that into your device.